bbatsov/batsov.com/_posts/2022-03-11-the-war-in-ukraine.md

 If my article managed to inspired even a single person to help in some way, then it was a great success.
 Pay the message forward.
 The time to act is today.
 Ukraine's war is not just a fight for Ukraine, but it's a fight for long-term freedom and democracy in all of Europe.
 Slava Ukraini!

-P.S.
-That's one of the final pictures I have from Kyiv.
+**P.S.** That's one of the final pictures I have from Kyiv.
 I keep revisiting it all the time these days.
 Me, my wife (next to me) and several wonderful colleagues from Kyiv.
+The picture is from the 14th of January, but it seems it was taken a lifetime ago.
+Once the war is over the victory party will be in "Lyubimy dyadya"!

 ![emacs_with_pgtk.png](/assets/images/team_dinner_kyiv.jpg)